tami-cp0/AirBnB_clone/README.md

 This is the first part of the AirBnB clone project where I worked on creating the console.
 It is a sandbox that aims to manipulate data without a visual interface.

-This is not a client side console, It will be used development and debugging.
+This is not a client side console, It will be used for development and debugging.
 ### Installation and Usage
-To install, compile and run the project, clone the repository using the following command:
+To install, clone the repository using the following command:
 ```
 git clone https://github.com/tami-cp0/AirBnB_clone.git
 ```